meyday7/pro-xchange/_posts/2021-05-20-belgium-administration.md

 - ID photo
 - Copy of identity card or passport
-- Transcript of Records of all grades from previous semester/years (to show how many ECTS/credits you have achieved up until now)
+- Transcript of Records of all grades from the previous semester/years (to show how many ECTS/credits you have achieved up until now)
-- Proof of proficiency in english
+- Proof of proficiency in English
 - Learning agreement

 Regarding the transcript of records, it is important to provide KU Leuven with officially **signed** and **stamped** documents confirming the authenticity.

 For proof of proficiency in English, there are few options available.
 Firstly, students can request a document from KEDGE stating that the student is registered for an English-taught course (in case that is the situation of course :D).
 Secondly, students can ask the university to provide a certificate confirming that the student possesses a sufficient level of English.
 One of those two methods normally should work and are recommended.
 However, if for some reasons it is not possible, a student can also take an examination like TOEFL, IELTS or Cambridge Assessment confirming that he or she possesses level B1.
-Lastly, the learning agreement is a document necessary for the erasmus programme.
+Lastly, the learning agreement is a document necessary for the Erasmus programme.
 KU Leuven officials will provide you with the document and will guide you on how to fill it in.

 As with a double degree programme, classic exchanges can take from 4 to 8 weeks to be processed.
 The progress of application acceptance can be followed on the website through which the application was made, so again, make sure to keep the logins and passwords!
 The final preparation done in person will be communicated to you personally before the beginning of the school year/semester.

 ## Registration in the town hall

-_This section is only relevant for double degree students, so if you do not plan on doing double degree, you can move directly to 'final words' section of this post!_
+_This section is only relevant for double degree students, so if you do not plan on doing a double degree, you can move directly to the 'final words' section of this post!_

 In Belgium, students, who plan on studying for more than one year need to apply for a residence permit card.
 It is an electronic card with your personal information used by the institutions in Belgium.
 It stores different types of information like address, medical records etc.